julien/gohtmx/README.md

-The "classic" todo list "application" but with Go and HTMX
+The "classic" todo list but with Go and HTMX.

-Work in progress, no tests, be warned.